darkreapyre/HaaS-GitOps/README.md

-# # Scalable Machine Learning Experiments using a Managed MlOps Pipeline (MMP) using GitOps.
+# Scalable Machine Learning Experiments using a Managed MlOps Pipeline (MMP) with GitOps integration